Floorp-Projects/Floorp/js/src/doc/index.rst

 Representation (Ion LIR).
 This *LIR* performs register allocation and then generates native machine code in a process called *Code Generation*.

+See `MIR Optimizations`_ for an overview of MIR optimizations.

 The optimizations here assume that a script continues to see data similar what has been seen before.
 The *Baseline* JITs are essential to success here because they generate *ICs* that match observed data.
 If after a script is